0x4a756a75/penetration-testing/cheat-sheet.md

 # penetration-testing-useful-commands

-This page is a toolbox cheatsheet to help you for penetration testing
+This page is a toolbox cheatsheet to help you for penetration testing.

 ## Contributions are welcome!